Adverbs

 You're absolutely right!

-Many adverbs can be formed by adding –ly to adjectives:
+Many adverbs can be formed by adding –ly to

 Carl is a quick runner.